Contents: Removal ↧ Installation ↧

 2. Disconnect the wires and unscrew the spark plugs (see chapter 1, section 32).
 To simplify the subsequent installation procedure, mark the wires.

-4. Disconnect all wires and hoses from the head (heads) cylinders.
-For ease of installation, label each one.
+4. Disconnect all wires and hoses from the cylinder head(s).
+To make their installation easier, mark each one.

-5. Remove intake manifold (see section 7).
+5. Remove the intake manifold (see section 7).

 6. Disconnect the exhaust manifold from the cylinder head to be removed (see section 9).

-7. Remove valve covers (see section 4).
+7. Remove the valve covers (see section 4).

 Installation

 14. Check the mating surfaces of the block and cylinder head for scoring, deep scratches and other types of damage.
-If the damage is minor, remove it with a file; in case of severe damage, the only way to eliminate them is to machine the surface.
+If the damage is minor, remove it with a file; in case of severe damage, the only way to eliminate it is to machine the surface.

 17. Carefully place the head on the cylinder block, being careful not to move the gasket.